graig-sutherland/graig-sutherland.github.io/about.md

 permalink: /about/
 ---

 I am a physical oceanographer living in Oslo with my [wife](http://jessicabrouder.org) and two children.
-My journey to Oslo started in Victoria BC, where I was born, with stops in Montreal, St. John's, Berlin and Galway.
+My journey to Oslo started in Victoria BC, where I was born, with stops in Montr&#x00E9;al, St. John's, Berlin and Galway.

 ![Me](IMG_4501.jpg)